nattana-chira/sandbox-dva-api/README.md

 - JsonWebToken for authorization
 - Multer for file upload management
 - Jest for unit testing
 - Swagger for API documentation
+- Docker for deployment